hax4dazy/Randomly-Coded-Bot/README.md

 Run the following in the bot directory in CMD as admin to get the music playback to work.
 This is not required to run the bot.
 -`npm install --global --production --vs2015 --add-python-to-path windows-build-tools`

+You may do `npm i` or install each one from below.

 -`npm install ytdl-core`

 -`npm install @discordjs/opus`